 There may come a time in the life cycle of a company, whether standalone or part of a wider group, to consider whether that company is still required or even viable.
 Is its contribution to group profit minimal?
 Does it consume cash or management time that could be better spent on more profitable and faster growing parts of the group?

-Over the last couple of years a number of high profile names have closed some or all of their UK operations.
-The reasons have been many and are often industry specific, but the financial rationale for having UK operations may not be so strong as it was several years ago.
+Over the last couple of years a number of high-profile names have closed some or all of their UK operations.
+There are many reasons behind a company closing their UK subsidiary, which are often industry specific, but the financial rationale for having UK operations may not be so strong as it was several years ago.

 Click here to learn what the options are for insolvent business.